AJ-Ianozi/json_benchmark/readme.md

-# Json benchmark for Ada
+# JSON benchmark for Ada

 This is just a simple json benchmark utilizing [json-ada](https://github.com/onox/json-ada) and [GNATCOLL.JSON](https://github.com/adacore/gnatcoll-core).
 VSS.json is also included in the alire project, but not used.